London bike hire key information

 If you’re looking for an alternative to cycling around the city, try taking to the roads on an electric scooter.

-London's e-scooter rental scheme is taking place across several locations in the city, including Canary Wharf, Westminster, Kensington and Chelsea, Richmond and the City of London.
-You can expect to pay between £3.25 and £3.40 for a 15-minute ride.
+London's e-scooter rental trial is taking place across several locations in the city, including Canary Wharf, Westminster, Kensington and Chelsea, Richmond, and the City of London.

-Electric scooters must be ridden on the road (in participating boroughs) and all new hirers are required to complete an e-learning safety course before their first ride.
+Electric scooters must be ridden on the road (in participating boroughs), and all new riders are required to complete an e-learning safety course before their first ride.

-Head to the TFL website for more information, including safety guidance, hire rules and steps to hire an e-scooter in London.
+Visit the TfL website for more information, including safety guidance, hire rules and steps to hire an e-scooter in London.